Why Does My Cat Nuzzle My Armpit? 5 Common Reasons

 What does it mean a cat rubs its head on you?

-Headbutting or bunting is a widely observed behavior among cats.
+Head butting or bunting is a widely observed behavior among cats.
 They do this to leave their scent to the person as a way of taking ownership.
 Also, a cat that does this trusts and likes you.
 It’s their way of showing their affiliation to you and recognizing you as a member of their family.

 What does it mean a cat rubs its head on you

 On the other hand, cats love rubbing their heads to their owners to get attention.
-The cat probably wants something like food, affection, and playtime. learn here why does my cat shake his head
+The cat probably wants something like food, affection, and playtime.

 Why does my cat sniff and lick my armpit?